schrins/dissertation-pipelines/README.md

 ### Conda

 All workflow pipelines were run in separate conda environments.
 The environments were created over time and are not consistent with one another regarding the exact version of tools and packages.
 I exported the conda environment by the time of submission into yml-files, once with **all** installed packages (without 'history'-suffix in file name, created by `conda env export`) and once with only the manually requested packages (with 'history'-suffix in file name, created by `conda env export --from-history`).
 Please note that the latter type of will likely different results in a different environment than what was used for the dissertation due to conda always choosing the most recent package versions by the creation time of the environment.

+Make sure to adjust the file paths in the corresponding config files.

 ### WhatsHap